 Remove it from the oven and cover it with a damp kitchen towel.
 Allow it to rest for 15 minutes before slicing and serving it.

-Turkish bread pide can be eaten on its own or covered with delicious salted butter but it is also traditionally served as one of the sides for kebabs.
+Turkish flatbread Ramadan pide can be eaten on its own or covered with delicious salted butter but it is also traditionally served as one of the sides for kebabs.
 We love serving it with kebabs like lamb shish kebabs and Adana kebab.

 Ramadan pide bread can be stored at room temperature in an airtight container for about a week.

 Keeping your bread in the refrigerator will extend the shelflife, although it does have the tendency to dry it out, so we wouldn’t recommend it.

 Another alternative is to freeze your cooked pide breads.
 To do so, simply wrap each bread whole or sliced in ziploc bags.

 Make sure to write the details of the bread on the bags before placing them in the freezer.
 Frozen pide bread will last up to 3 months!

 How to reheat